mascaldotfr/rsswall/README.md

 ## BUGS

-This readme is longer than all the Go code used for this project.
+This readme is almost as long as all the Go code used for this project.

 More seriously, feel free to report them.